How to Apply Eyeshadow

 Are you allowed to bring eyeshadow palettes on a plane?

 Obviously, we recommend checking with individual airlines, but as long as your eyeshadow palettes are powder you should be fine.
-However, if they are either a liquid or gel they must be 100ml or less and be in a clear plastic bag to take through your security check in.
+However, if they are either a liquid or gel they must be 100ml or less and be in a clear plastic bag to take through your security check-in.

 Before heading on any flight always check what you can or cannot take as you don't want to have to leave your precious makeup bag behind at the airport.
-At Cosmetify, we love finding the the best travel-sized and mini goodies to take on our holidays.
+At Cosmetify, we love finding the best travel-sized and mini goodies to take on our holidays.

 Related Categories